Sexual Trauma Therapy

 Several therapy modalities exist to support you as you address your trauma.
 Consider looking into the following types if they sound interesting to you.

-Sex and couples counseling
+Sex and couples therapy

 Art therapy

 Art therapy could also provide relief for those who have experienced trauma, allowing survivors to express their thoughts and emotions creatively and without words.
-Art counselors may have various supplies available, including clay, colored paper, pens, pencils, paints, canvasses, and more.
+Art therapists may have various supplies available, including clay, colored paper, pens, pencils, paints, canvasses, and more.

 Talk therapy

 Psychotherapy, commonly known as talk therapy, can also have benefits.
 Through talk therapy, you can talk about your trauma, your daily life, responsibilities, and areas you'd like to grow.
-Individual counselors can also offer support for sex or relationship-related topics.
-Many talk counselors also provide activities, worksheets, workbooks, and resources to clients.
+Individual therapists can also offer support for sex or relationship-related topics.
+Many talk therapists also provide activities, worksheets, workbooks, and resources to clients.
 In certain situations, it may be beneficial for non-offending caregivers to attend therapy with the survivor.

 Substance use counseling